mjc239/mjc239.github.io/_pages/darts.md

 🎯[Introduction + motivation](../_posts/2024-02-07-darts-frontpage.md) - why did the Quadro board flop?

-🎯["How do I throw high scoring darts?"](../_posts/2024-02-18-maximising-single-dart.md) - where should I aim on the board, to maximise my score?
+🎯[How do I throw high scoring darts?](../_posts/2024-02-18-maximising-single-dart.md) - where should I aim on the board, to maximise my score?

+🎯[How can I reach checkout before my opponent?](../_posts/2024-02-24-dart-sharpe-ratio.md) - maximising the probability of reaching checkout in N moves